fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 > Note we get to the section where I am the least comfortable with, I don't think I have written enough UI Tests yet, so from now on take evrything with a big grain of salt.
 Feel free to modify your approach to your need.
 You may also correct me via issues on GitHub, would be a great pleasure to learn for me.

-We can write UI tests that have mocked out UseCases and Business Logic, but I prefer to do a full screen Integration Tests, cause I think my UI changes enough at it is, wouldn't want to maintain one extra testing layer.
+We can write UI tests that have mocked out UseCases and Business Logic, but I prefer to do a full screen Integration Tests, cause I think my UI changes enough as it is, wouldn't want to maintain one extra testing layer.
 So this will be showcased here.
 But you should be able to write pure UI tests, if you can follow along this section as well if you choose to do so

 ### Setup